MileHacker Logo

 Budgeting for Your Journey

-This section covers currency, daily expenses for different types of travelers, and money-saving strategies.
+This section covers currency, daily expenses to suit different travel preferences, and money-saving strategies.

 Currency & Payments

 WeChat Pay (微信支付) and Alipay (支付宝) dominate the payment landscape in China.
-Linking international credit cards towards these apps facilitates nearly all daily transactions.
+Linking international credit cards to these specific apps facilitates nearly all daily transactions.
 While cash is accepted, it is less common for routine purchases.

 Digital Payment Landscape